JunePrimavera/Minecraft-Vanilla-Notebook/README.md

 > Where do I download it?

-Currently (As of July 2022) there is no download.
+Currently, it's only downloadable here, on GitHub.

-When it's done, it'll be downloadable on Curseforge, Modrinth and here on GitHub.
+When it's done, it'll be downloadable on Curseforge and Modrinth.

 ## Support